Shimmerew23/myCartlyV1/README.md

 6. Configure Stripe webhooks pointing to `/api/orders/webhook`
 7. Set up Cloudinary for cloud image storage (replace local Multer)
 8. Configure a production SMTP service (SendGrid, Resend, Postmark, etc.)

 ---

+## Changelog

+### Fixes & Improvements

+- **Auth error messages** — Login failures (wrong email/password) now correctly surface the API message (`"Invalid email or password"`) instead of the generic Axios `"Request failed with status code 401"`.
+Root cause: the response interceptor was attempting a token refresh on every 401, including intentional login failures.
+Auth endpoints (`/auth/login`, `/auth/register`) are now excluded from the refresh retry logic.
+- **Auth rate limiter window** — Reduced from 15 minutes to 5 minutes per window.
+- **Auth rate limiter reset** — The `authLimiter` IP counter is now cleared automatically after a successful login, so a legitimate user who previously failed attempts is not penalized for the rest of the window.

+---